Composing the Academic Essay

 |Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN|

-In this course, you will learn how to organize and focus your writing as you explore a topic of your choice and craft a well-researched academic essay.
+Based on Brown’s well-regarded Academic Essay course, in this class you will learn how to organize and craft a well-researched academic essay that explores a topic of your choice on an issue that matters to you.
 You will develop an idea, expand and support it with evidence, articulate it by means of a carefully-structured argument, and conclude it with implications for further investigation, all while using an engaged, intelligent voice.
+Topics typically focus on current issues of concern, and involve research across the disciplines.

 This course will also familiarize students with essential research methods, including: